The Teleprompter Rig: Mounting Dual Phones for Scripted Vlogs

 1. The Geometry of Eye Contact: Optical Alignment Ratios

 The most common failure in DIY teleprompter setups is "the gaze drift."
-If the script is positioned incorrectly, the viewer can see your eyes scanning text rather than looking at them.
-This breaks the parasocial connection essential for vlogging.
+If the script is positioned incorrectly, the viewer can often see your eyes scanning text rather than looking at them.
+This can break the parasocial connection essential for vlogging.

-Based on professional mounting heuristics, the script phone should be positioned approximately 6-8 inches (15-20cm) below the camera lens centerline.
-This specific distance ensures that the presenter's eyes are directed toward the top third of the script phone.
-When the text scrolls through this "sweet spot," the slight downward gaze is imperceptible to the camera, mimicking the natural eye level of a face-to-face conversation.
+Based on professional mounting heuristics for smartphone-sized sensors, the script phone is ideally positioned approximately 6-8 inches (15-20cm) below the camera lens centerline.
+This distance generally ensures that the presenter's eyes are directed toward the top third of the script phone.
+When the text scrolls through this "sweet spot," the slight downward gaze is typically imperceptible to the camera, mimicking the natural eye level of a face-to-face conversation.

 Angular Precision

-The optimal angle between the script phone and the presenter is 30-45 degrees.
+The recommended angle between the script phone and the presenter is 30-45 degrees.

 • Why this angle?
-A 30-45 degree tilt allows for comfortable reading while preventing the phone's screen from reflecting back into the camera lens or creating unwanted glare on the presenter's face.
+This tilt allows for comfortable reading while helping to prevent the phone's screen from reflecting back into the camera lens or creating distracting glare on the presenter's face.

-• Glare Mitigation: We recommend using matte screen protectors on the script phone.
-This reduces specular highlights that can distract the presenter.
-Furthermore, setting the screen brightness to 70-80% of maximum is a critical heuristic; it provides enough contrast for readability without causing pupil constriction or overexposing the presenter's eyes in the shot.
+• Glare Mitigation: We suggest using matte screen protectors on the script phone to reduce specular highlights.
+Furthermore, setting the screen brightness to 70-80% of maximum is a useful rule of thumb; it provides enough contrast for readability without causing significant pupil constriction or overexposing the presenter's eyes in the shot.

 2. Biomechanical Engineering: Managing Wrist Torque

-While a dual-phone rig is more portable than a cinema camera, it introduces significant leverage challenges.
-In our scenario modeling for a professional vlogger, we analyzed the physical toll of holding a dual-device setup for extended periods.
+While a dual-phone rig is more portable than a cinema camera, it introduces leverage challenges.
+In our scenario modeling, we analyzed the physical toll of holding a dual-device setup for extended periods.

 The Torque Formula ($\tau = m \times g \times L$)

-Weight isn't the only enemy; leverage is.
-When you extend a rig away from your body, you increase the "lever arm," which exponentially increases the torque on your wrist.
+Weight isn't the only factor; leverage matters.
+When you extend a rig away from your body, you increase the "lever arm," which increases the torque on your wrist.

 Parameter Value Unit